microsoft/azure-pipelines-tasks/docs/preview.md

 This also benefits hosted build for tools that can be pulled (packages, zips) where customers have been frustrated by a single locked version that always moves forward.

+We have also had sprints where a task-lib change broke multiple tasks which didn't react.
+At that time, all our tasks just picked up a single defined lib to use.
+We recently added the ability for a task to declare which version of the lib to consume (linked in at build time via npm install or ps-get).
+But if you don't you got the single defined.
+We need to change it to the task must declare.
+There is an illusion that if I didn't change the task, it will continue to work.
+We need to ensure that is true via libs and tools.

 ## Engineering

 The good news is tasks are semver versioned.
 The backend also supports storing and advertising multiple versions.
 The distributed task automation also supports taking a version.
 Before 1.0 shipped, we had the ability in the UI to select a version but our thinking had not formed so we hid the ability to lock.